uniho/teli/README.md

 - Smaller transpiled footprint of your source code, than traditional JSX.

 ## Installation
-### Create Brahmos App
-Use [Create a New Brahmos App](https://www.npmjs.com/package/create-brahmos-app) if you're looking for a powerful JavaScript toolchain.

-### Manual installation

-Add `brahmos` as dependency.
-And `babel-plugin-brahmos` as dev dependency.
+Add `teli` as a dependency.
+And `esbuild` and others as dev dependencies.
 ```
-npm install brahmos
+npm install teli
-npm install babel-plugin-brahmos --save-dev
+npm install -D esbuild acorn acorn-jsx astring
 ```

 Add brahmos in your babel config.